-Buttery Blackened Steak Bites with Gorgonzola is perfect for an easy, casual dinner or make a fun appetizer!
+Buttery Blackened Steak Bites with Gorgonzola is perfect for an easy, casual dinner or makes a fun appetizer!
 Tender, succulent pieces of steak are tossed in a flavorful blackening mix, seared to perfection then glazed with melted butter and Gorgonzola cheese!

 Clearly I’m into beef and gorgonzola cheese lately with recently publishing Italian Pot Roast (Stracotto) and Oven-Baked Gorgonzola Polenta.
 Beef with blue cheese is one of my favorite food combinations ever and blackening is one of my favorite cooking techniques ever!

 Blackening is a Cajun cooking technique made popular by Chef Paul Prudhomme of New Orleans in the 1980’s.
 When something is “blackened,” a blend of herbs and spices (the blackening mix) is rubbed onto fish, meat or poultry and then quickly seared at a high temperature.
 A good, seasoned cast-iron skillet is ideal for blackening food.

 Good commercial blackening blends are available.
 However, I prefer to blend my own so I can control the amount of salt and heat.
 Your own blend is very easy to make–you just need a well-stocked spice cabinet.

 Stir it all together and store in a jar in your spice cabinet so you always have a great blackening blend on hand!

 How to make Buttery Blackened Steak Bites with Gorgonzola:

 - Start with four 6 to 8-ounce beef tenderloin filets that you’ve let sit at room temperature for 30 minutes.
 If you wish, you can also use ribeye or sirloin.